 Alcohol-impaired driving remains one of the biggest threats to public safety and well-being on our roadways.
-In 2018, 30% of all traffic deaths in California were alcohol-related.
-OTS-supported programs focus on education, enforcement, and prevention measures.
-The programs inform the public of the actions they can take to avoid this dangerous behavior as well as deter people from driving when they are impaired.
+In 2019, 26.3% of all traffic deaths in California involved a driver with a blood alcohol content (BAC) of .08 or higher.
+The OTS-supported programs look at road safety efforts through the lens of the Safe System approach, which accepts that crashes will happen, and that the focus should be on reducing the severity of injuries when a crash occurs.
+Under this framework, the OTS is able to better address every aspect of crash risks and implement multiple layers of protection to ensure that everyone traveling on California roadways will go safely.
 Grant programs include enforcement operations dedicated to stopping and arresting suspected impaired drivers, purchase of equipment such as breath testing devices, monitoring and treatment of high-risk DUI offenders, and youth education programs for high school and college students on the dangers and consequences of impaired driving.

 ALCOHOL-IMPAIRED DRIVING PROGRAM AREA GOALS

 - Reduce the number of persons killed in alcohol-involved crashes.

 - Reduce the number of persons injured in alcohol-involved crashes.

 - Reduce nighttime (2100 – 0259 hours) fatal crashes.

 - Reduce nighttime (2100 – 0259 hours) injury crashes.